godotengine/godot-docs/classes/class_@gdscript.rst

 - :ref:`String<class_String>` **str** **(** ... **)** |vararg|

-Converts one or more arguments of any type to string in the best way possible.
+Converts one or more arguments to string in the best way possible.

 ::